-Whether you’ve worked from home before, or lockdown has been your first experience of remote working, you might be finding it tricky to adapt to the various challenges brought about by this unusual set of circumstances.
+Whether you’ve worked from home before, or Covid-19 has prompted your first experience of remote working, you might be finding it tricky to adapt to the various challenges brought about by the continuing unusual circumstances.

 Working from home can be particularly challenging for your mental health, and it’s easy to fall into unhelpful habits.
 For freelancers though, balancing these challenges is part of their everyday routine, so we asked seven different freelancers to provide some of their top tips for working from home to help you during lockdown and beyond.